John-Jumper/Upside-MD/README.md

   * Pandas (needed for `predict_chi1.py`)
   * MDTraj (optional but capable of loading and analyzing Upside trajectories)

-#### Obtaining the source code and parameter files

-The source code is obtained from this repository.
-The parameter files must be obtained separately.
-We are working on some licensing issues that currently prevent including the parameters with the source code.

 ## Acquiring specific versions of Upside to reproduce a paper

 Each paper that uses Upside should create a git tag that indicates the precise